project-alice-assistant/docs/docs/skill-development/going-further.md

 ##### .button : If you use buttons, use this class

-## Nodered
+## Node-red
 WIP

 ## Devices
 WIP
-If you want to include custom devices into your skill, the folders structure is enhanced by a devices folder:
+If you want to include custom devices into your skill, the folders structure is enhanced by a `devices` folder:
 ```text
 .
 ├─ devices